Yulya22/goit-js-hw-04/README.md

-# goit-js-hw-02
+# goit-js-hw-04

-All tasks work well.
+All tasks work well